Durga Puja Festival

 - The last day of Durga Puja is Dashami which is said to be the day when Durga achieved her victory over Mahishasura and returned to her husband.

-Durga Puja is a 6-day Hindu holiday that is widely celebrated in West Bengal.
-This festival celebrates the victory of Durga and honors the powerful female energy or shakti in the Universe.
+Durga Puja is a 10-day Hindu holiday that is widely celebrated in West Bengal and commemorates the victory of the Hindu goddess Durga over evil.

 When is Durga Puja?